-I am interested in delineating the functional neural circuitry underlying motivated behaviors using system neuroscience approaches, and assessing whether that circuitry is similarly recruited in males and females.
+I am a behavioral neuroscientist dedicated to providing research opportunities to undergraduate students.
+Broadly, my research aims to increase our understanding of the neural substrates underlying motivated behaviors, and assessing whether that circuity is similarly recruited in males and females.

 I received my doctorate in psychology with a concentration in neuroscience from Boston College.
 Under the direction of Dr. Gorica D. Petrovich, I completed a detailed investigation into the organization of connections between the amygdala, medial prefrontal cortex, and lateral hypothalamus, and assessed recruitment of this circuitry in behavioral paradigms of cue-modulated feeding.